How Much Does It Cost to Ship a Dog in 2026?

 If you need additional services such as pickup or delivery, these can also add to the cost of shipping your pup.

-The exact cost of shipping a dog will vary depending on a few factors, including the distance, size and services required.
+The exact cost of shipping a dog will vary depending on a few factors, including the distance, size, and services required.
 Here are some estimated costs for the three main types of shipping:

-Standard Air Cargo: Standard air cargo can cost anywhere from around $100 to $1,000 or more, depending on the distance (international pet shipping will be more expensive) and size of your pup.
+Standard Air Cargo: Standard air cargo can cost anywhere from around $100 to $1,000 or more, depending on the distance (international pet shipping will be more expensive) and the size of your pup.

 Ground Transportation: Ground transportation is usually a less expensive option and can cost around $500 to $1,000 or more, depending on the distance and size of the pup.